costajob/app-servers/README.md

 ### 2. Node.js
 I am impressed how V8 and clustered Node have performed.
 Reactive programming may not be your best friend (i.e. callbacks hell), but the fact that JavaScript is a well known language explains why Node.js has replaced Rails for the [sacrificial architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html) of several startups projects.
+The only limiting factor for me is that JavaScript was not intended as a general purpose programming language from its birth.
+Node tries to address this by using some extrenal libraries, but it should be great to find them in the standard library of the language.
+In this regard ECMASCRIPT 6 is promising: it tooks a more OO approach and rescues many MIA features of current implementation.

 ### 3. Elixir
 By only reading benchmarks Elixir wins hands down.
 To me it is not the champion for several reasons.